Scrabble letter distributions

 Editions of the word board game Scrabble in different languages have differing letter distributions of the tiles, because the frequency of each letter of the alphabet is different for every language.
 As a general rule, the rarer the letter, the more points it is worth.

 Most languages use sets of 100 tiles, since the original distribution of ninety-eight tiles was later augmented with two blank tiles.
 In tournament play, while it is acceptable to pause the game to count the tiles remaining in the game, it is not acceptable to mention how many tiles are remaining at any time.
 Several online tools exist for counting tiles during friendly play.

 Official editions

 Scrabble editions listed in this section are officially licensed by Hasbro (for North America) or Mattel (for the rest of the world).

-English
+English (original)

 English-language editions of Scrabble contain 100 letter tiles, in the following distribution: